-Welcome to International Ideas Month, "dedicated to all ideas—large, small, great, not-so-great, past and current as well as ideas yet to come.
+This post was written for International Ideas Month, which is "dedicated to all ideas—large, small, great, not-so-great, past and current as well as ideas yet to come.
 Without constant new ideas, progress and people stagnate."
-This is the second in a series of posts on ideas.
-Read the first here.

-Here's another strategy for sharing your ideas: The What-Why-How™.
+Here's a useful strategy for communicating your ideas: The Position-Rationale-Proof Strategy™.
 It's especially helpful when you want or need to provide a lot of rationale or support.
-It's the best strategy I know for creating a logical framework for my ideas.
-Here's how it looks:
+I like it because it's an easy way to create a logical framework.

-- WHAT: Write down your big idea, that one most important thing you want people to know.
+- POSITION: Tell us what you think -- that one most important thing you want people to know.

-- HOW: Finish each thought or the whole strategy by providing the proof points that support your idea.
+- PROOF: Deliver the proof points that support your position and rationale.
 What are the examples, evidence and explanations necessary to get your audience to come around to your way of thinking?

-Here's one I built to write a bio for someone, sans the personality info:
+Here's one I built to endorse a candidate for local office (she won. btw!):

-- How to use the What-Why-How to write better reports
+- How to use the Position-Rationale-Proof to write better reports

 - How to surface your best ideas with the Idea-Details Strategy